 Narue's father, and the source of the alien half of her heritage.
 A former employee of the Surveillance Department sent to evaluate the technological level of Earth, he eventually settled down and married Narue's mother despite this being technically against the Union's non-interference rules.
 These days he does odd jobs, mostly roadwork, but barely makes ends meet for the family, a situation that eventually shapes Narue's perspective on money and spending in general.

 : the ship she stowed away on used "traditional" FTL instead of the near-instantaenous Gate transit, which meant that while only months passed for her, more than a decade had passed by on Earth.
 For all the babying she receives from Narue, Kanaka tries to look out for her sister as much as she could, as a good older sister should.

-Adaptation Dye-Job: Much like her sister Narue, Kanaka has bright auburn hair in the manga.
+- Adaptation Dye-Job: Much like her sister Narue, Kanaka has bright auburn hair in the manga.
 In the anime however this is turned into a very subdued shade of dark brown.

 Voiced By: Mami Kosuge (Japanese), Carol Jacobanis (English)

 more than anything else.
 She's acclimatized surprisingly well to the conditions on Earth, but that doesn't mean that she's lost her edge; when push comes to shove, she's still a battleship, and is more than willing to use those abilities to help the Nanase family.

 Kazuto's best buddy, Maruo is a member of the school's baseball team (which means he's a bit of a jock), and a self-styled expert on all things romantic.
 He's also surprisingly open-minded about a lot of things, which means whenever something strange happens to either Kazuto and Narue, or anyone else for that matter, he takes things in stride.

 .
 While initially hostile to Narue (because despite being an "alien", she doesn't really fit the expected imagery of aliens in the fiction that she's read), she eventually becomes close friends with her.
 Her dream is to become a well-known science fiction novelist.

-Agents Mulderand Scully: Yagi somehow manages to be both because while she believes in aliens and other strange things very easily, she turns into a Scully whenever it comes to Narue's claims of being an alien.
+- Agents Mulder and Scully: Yagi somehow manages to be both because while she believes in aliens and other strange things very easily, she turns into a Scully whenever it comes to Narue's claims of being an alien.

-Dreaming of Things to Come/Dreaming of Times Gone By: Seems to have become Yagi's hat, given the content of the Light Novel she wrote: apparently it tells of an event that actually happened in the history of the Avalonians/United Stars, or — in their opinion — will happen eventually in Earth's future.
+- Dreaming of Things to Come/Dreaming of Times Gone By: Seems to have become Yagi's hat, given the content of the Light Novel she wrote: apparently it tells of an event that actually happened in the history of the Avalonians/United Stars, or — in their opinion — will happen eventually in Earth's future.
 It's complicated.

 Voiced By: Yumi Touma (Japanese), Angora Deb (English)